JUNE 14 - 16 in Chattanooga, Tennessee

 How do I Get There?

-With nonstop flights to 9 cities & connecting flight in several major hubs, your trip has never been easier to book.
+with nonstop flights to 9 cities & connecting flight in several major hubs, your trip has never been easier to book.
 Skip the long lines and enjoy fast boarding and easy check-in.
 Direct flight destinations include: Atlanta, Chicago, Charlotte, Dallas, Detroit, Orlando, Tampa, New York City, and Washington, D.C..
 Direct flight carriers include: Delta, American Airlines, Allegiant, and United.
 Click here to see the most up-to-date information from our carriers.

 We are centrally located between four major cities (Nashville, Knoxville, Birmingham, and Atlanta), which not only allows easy access to Chattanooga from a variety of transportation modes, but we are also fondly known by our neighbor cities as a pleasant escape.
 Should you choose to fly into Atlanta or Nashville, you can rent a car or take the Groome Shuttle which is available for a fee.
+Please note: Uber from the Groome Shuttle drop off to the Chattanooga Convention Center - costs about $12.33.
+Lyft is also available and should cost about the same.
+Please check with them as prices may vary.

 Create Your Own MakeCation